Cais/bns-featured-category/readme.txt

 * Added code block termination comments and other comments / documentation updates
 * Changed call to `query_posts` to `WP_Query`
 * Fixed conditionals for showing thumbnails
+* Fixed where content and excerpt post thumbnail sizes are used
 * Moved all code into class structure

 = 2.4 =